pondrejk/dizzer/chap3-vis_challenges.md

 ??
 Each library does things a bit differently, but they share the goal of implementing high-level, developer-friendly features on top of raw WebGL.
 The fact that toolkits like Three.js exist at all is due, in no small part, to how powerful web browsers’ JavaScript virtual machines (VMs) have become in recent years.
 A few years back, VM performance would have made implementing such libraries prohibitive, and perhaps even made WebGL a nonstarter for practical use.
 Thankfully, today’s VMs scream, and, with libraries like Three.js, WebGL has been made accessible to the millions of web developers on the planet. ^VM = Javascript engine (https://en.wikipedia.org/wiki/JavaScript_engine)

+also reliance on implementations -- eg mapbox.gl didn't choose to implement blending modes

 ### 3.3.3 Tour of Vector Tiles

 How is WebGL useful for cartographic visualisation?
 While it is certainly possible to develop spatial interfaces directly using WebGL scripting, many of the advances in client rendering has been already utilized in a format known as *vector tiles*.